theblackorange/CA-Certification/README.md

 We welcome you in the certification part of CodeAsylums.
 Now is the time to level up and show some skills.

-1. Jump to batch folder, and complete the Tasks associated.
+1. Jump to `assignments` folder, choose the  `preferredBatch` and complete the Tasks associated.

+2. Submissions has to be made only by following the guidelines in `submissions` folder.

 2. Remember to follow `README.md` at all stages for any help.